-With 25 rides, a three-storey space themed play park, games and lots of sugar coated carnival fare the term sensory overload is an understatement.
+With 25 rides, a three-story space-themed play park, games, and lots of sugar-coated carnival fare, the term "sensory overload" is an understatement.
 There are rides here for every age group and adrenalin tolerance level.
 Motojump’s miniature dirt bikes and the airplanes on 35th Aero Squadron offered enough action for us.

-Thankfully it will take a few years for my daughter to reach the minimum height requirement for Mindbender, the World’s largest indoor triple-loop roller coaster, which reaches a terrifying 14 storeys at its peak.
-The Solar Flare is another gravity defying rush that promises to flip and spin you in all directions, while the ride Space Shot launches its passengers 36.5 m (120 ft) in the air in under two seconds.
+Thankfully it will take a few years for my daughter to reach the minimum height requirement for Mindbender, the world’s largest indoor triple-loop roller coaster, which reaches a terrifying 14 stories at its peak.
+The Solar Flare is another gravity-defying rush that promises to flip and spin you in all directions, while the ride Space Shot launches its passengers 120 ft.
+(36.5 m) in the air in under two seconds.
 Remember to pace yourself though, as you don’t want to miss out on the mega mall’s waterpark.

 World’s Largest Indoor Wave Pool

-‘World’s largest’ is a running theme at West Edmonton Mall and the indoor wave pool in World Waterpark is no exception.
-At 31 degrees Celsius, with a shallow sandy shore, you can enjoy the warmth of the tropics even in the middle of an Alberta winter.
+"World’s largest" is a running theme at West Edmonton Mall, and the indoor wave pool in World Waterpark is no exception.
+At nearly 88 degrees Fahrenheit (31 degrees Celsius), with a shallow sandy shore, you can enjoy the warmth of the tropics even in the middle of an Alberta winter.